 As I made plans with my husband Gene to set off for parts unknown, I was filled with excitement and ready to embrace the unrefined realities of wayfaring and rubber hoboing.
 Like Mr. Toad and his friends from The Wind in the Willows, I delighted in considering what the open road, the dusty highway, the heath, the common, the hedgerows and the rolling downs might hold in the way of adventure.

-And so, as 2010 was drawing to a close, Gene and I sold our home in Pennsylvania and set out to gather experiences—outside of our experiences—on a road trip across the United States.
+And so, as 2010 was drawing to a close, Gene and I sold our home in Pennsylvania and set out to gather experiences and do some adventuring on a road trip across the United States.

 Animated images on this page by WIX.